Chhewang Nima

-His disappearance after being struck by an avalanche near the summit of Mount Baruntse, was reported on 24 October 2010.
-On 25 October, the search had been called off.
+Nima disappeared on 24 October 2010, after being struck by an avalanche near the summit of Baruntse.
+The search for him was called off the following day.
 His loss in the avalanche and subsequent search made international news.
 He worked as a professional mountaineer, but at the time of his loss he was helping another team fix lines after they had asked for help.